Stinkvine (Paederia foetida).

 You can control this weed by cultural and chemical means.

 - Hand pull or dig out seedlings and small plants.
 This is easiest when the soil is damp and loose.
-Try and remove as much of the roots as possible, and do not leave any Stinkvine stems in contact with the soil as they regrow.
+Try and remove as much of the roots as possible, and do not leave any Stinkvine stems in contact with the soil ot they will regrow.

 Chemical Control of Stinkvine:

 There are very few chemical control options for this weed.
-Herbicides are the effective method to control Stinkvine as long as you make multiple treatments to counter any regrowth.
+Herbicides are the most effective way to control Stinkvine as long as you make several treatments to deal with any regrowth.
 The best time to treat is in the Spring or Summer when it is actively growing.

 Non Selective Control of Stinkvine.